 - Agricultural Pilot

-- Agricultural pilots fly aircraft to apply agricultural chemicals or fertilisers to farmland.
+- Agricultural pilots fly aircraft to apply chemicals or fertiliser to farmland.
 They may fly fixed-wing aircraft or helicopters.

 - Charter Pilot